wacncontent/CustomizeTool/output/articles/active-directory/active-directory-developers-guide.md

 ### Code

-- [Azure Active Directory open-source libraries](http://github.com/AzureAD): The easiest way to find a library’s source is by using our [library list](/documentation/articles/active-directory-authentication-libraries).
+- [Azure Active Directory open-source libraries](http://github.com/AzureAD): The easiest way to find a libraryâs source is by using our [library list](/documentation/articles/active-directory-authentication-libraries).

-- [Azure Active Directory samples](http://github.com/AzureADSamples): The easiest way to navigate the list of samples is by using the [index of code samples](/documentation/articles/active-directory-code-samples).
+- [Azure Active Directory samples](https://github.com/azure-samples?query=active-directory): The easiest way to navigate the list of samples is by using the [index of code samples](/documentation/articles/active-directory-code-samples).

 ### Graph API

 - [Graph API reference](https://msdn.microsoft.com/zh-cn/library/azure/hh974476.aspx): REST reference for the Azure Active Directory Graph API.
 [View the interactive Graph API reference experience](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog).

-- [Graph API permission scopes](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/graph-api-permission-scopes): OAuth 2.0 permission scopes that are used to control the access that an app has to directory data in a tenant.
+- [Graph API permission scopes](https://msdn.microsoft.com/Library/Azure/Ad/Graph/howto/azure-ad-graph-api-permission-scopes): OAuth 2.0 permission scopes that are used to control the access that an app has to directory data in a tenant.

+### Authentication libraries

+- [.NET](https://msdn.microsoft.com/zh-cn/library/azure/mt417579.aspx): Documentation for the .NET authentication libary.

 ### Authentication protocols